 If you have health insurance, that is your first option for paying medical bills from a car accident.
 Some people carry medical payment insurance with their car insurance.
 Medical payment insurance pays your medical costs from a car accident, regardless of fault, up to the policy limits.
 Because you never know if you may find yourself struggling to recover from injuries sustained in a car accident, it is a good idea to check into the cost of purchasing some type of insurance to help pay medical bills.

 Sadly, everyone can’t afford to purchase additional insurance to cover medical bills in case of a car accident.
 However, if you don’t have insurance, you are forced to dip into savings to pay for medical bills.
-Before you begin whittling away at your savings to pay the bills, you need to consult with a personal injury lawyer.
+Before you begin whittling away at your savings to pay the bills, you need to consult with a car accident lawyer.

 How Can a Car Accident Help?

 If the other driver is at fault for the car accident, his or her insurance should pay your medical bills.
 However, you won’t receive that money until the case is settled.
-Many medical providers accept a “letter of protection” from a personal injury lawyer.
+Many medical providers accept a “letter of protection” from a car accident lawyer.
 The letter of protection explains that you are in the process of filing an accident claim against the other driver’s insurance company.
 It also promises the medical provider that all medical bills will be paid from any proceeds received from the settlement.

 While some medical providers may not accept a letter of protection, most providers are willing to work with accident victims because they understand the process of filing and settling an accident claim.
 You should note that if you don’t receive a settlement, you are still responsible for paying any medical bills you owe.